Please note, this post was originally written in 2014 and updated in 2020

 Other FIGS things

 They’ve come out with additional products that I tried and wear quite a bit.
-My favorite non-scrub item they have are their compression socks.
+My favorite non-scrub item they have is their compression socks.

 FIGS compression socks offer 20-30 mmHg compression, are long enough and sturdy enough to stay put for 12-hours, and I’ve washed them quite a few times since I got them a few months ago and they’ve withstood the washings and have not faded.
 They come in the pictured cranium pink, grey pills, or a slick black and grey.